-In our previous articles on sugar and sweeteners, we’ve learned why added sugar is so bad for you and how to avoid it, how mineral deficiencies can cause sugar cravings, and how the sugar in whole fruit is fundamentally different from other sugar.
+In my previous articles on sugar and sweeteners, we’ve learned why added sugar is so bad for you and how to avoid it, how mineral deficiencies can cause sugar cravings, and how the sugar in whole fruit is fundamentally different from other sugar.

 We’ve also taken a look at date sugar and blackstrap molasses, the only two plant-based sweeteners with any significant nutritional value.
 Also, separating fact from fiction when it comes to the increasingly popular coconut sugar and its close cousin evaporated cane juice (Sucanat).

 In this article, the final in my series on sugar, we’ll look at four so-called “natural” zero-calorie sweeteners: stevia, monk fruit, erythritol, and xylitol, and see if, when, where, and how we should make use of them.
 Which of these are considered plant-based diet sweeteners?

 A Word of Caution